google_counter

 If the clinics in your country do not offer DC therapy for osteosarcoma or do not have sufficient experience in the treatment of osteosarcoma, you can contact a specialized oncology center in Germany.
 You can visit a German clinic at any stage: for examination, undergoing surgery and postoperative vaccination, only for vaccination.

-The Booking Health website contains information about specialized clinics and doctors, the average cost of treatment, and possible appointment dates.
+The Booking Health website contains information about specialized clinics and doctors, the average cost of DCT for cancer treatment, and possible appointment dates.
 The Booking Health team will advise you on all issues and help you undergo treatment.

 Booking Health patients receive assistance with: